Desert One (film)

-Desert One is an 2019 American documentary film directed and produced by Barbara Kopple.
+Desert One is a 2019 American documentary film directed and produced by Barbara Kopple.
 It follows Operation Eagle Claw, a mission that was an attempt to end the Iran hostage crisis by rescuing 52 embassy staff held hostage.

 The film had its world premiere at the Toronto International Film Festival on September 8, 2019.
 It was released on August 21, 2020, by Greenwich Entertainment.

 Synopsis

 The film follows Operation Eagle Claw, a mission that was an attempt to end the Iran hostage crisis by rescuing 52 embassy staff held hostage at the Embassy of the United States, Tehran.
 Former U.S. President Jimmy Carter, Walter Mondale, Ted Koppel, David Aaron, Mahmoud Abedini, Robert Gates, Wade Ishimoto, John Limbert, and former hostage-takers and hostages appear in the film.

 Release

 The film had its world premiere at the Toronto International Film Festival on September 8, 2019.
 It also screened at DOC NYC on November 8, 2019, and the AFI Fest on November 18, 2019.
 In April 2020, Greenwich Entertainment acquired U.S. distribution rights to the film.
 It was released on August 21, 2020.